baseboxorg/jeffskinnerbox.github.io/content/articles/building-my-linux-box-the-implementation.md

 Using Wine on Windows programs can be as simple  or complex, it all depends on the program.  <a href="https://help.ubuntu.com/community/Wine">Ubuntu provides some guidance on how to use Wine</a>, also check out <a href="http://www.winehq.org/site/documentation">Wine Documentation</a> and <a href="http://wiki.winehq.org/HowTo">Wine HowTo</a>.

-As of this writing of the post, the only thing I loaded via Wine was SplashID, which worked without any challenges.
+At the time of writing of this post, the only thing I loaded via Wine was SplashID, which worked without any challenges.

+>**Note:** Ultimately, I abandoned Wine and installed VirtualBox.
+See my posting titled "Having Fun with Wine, VirtualBox, and TurboTax".

 <h2>Installing PlayOnLinux</h2>
 <a href="http://www.playonlinux.com/en">PlayOnLinux</a> is based on Wine, and so profits from all its features, yet it keeps the user from having to deal with all its complexity.
 I also install this package, in part because it comes pre-configured to load some popular tools.
 I used it to install Internet Explore (sometimes its the only browser you can get to work on a site), and Kindle.
 <h2>Installing RAID</h2>